 The process of dividing the marital estate can go more smoothly and reach a resolution faster when spouses work together.
 But cooperation between divorcing spouses isn't always possible, and sometimes, as the divorce progresses, spouses become less willing to work with one another.
-So, regardless of your current relationship with your spouse, you should take steps to gather as much of the following information as possible.
+So, regardless of your current relationship with your spouse, you should take steps to gather as much of the information in this divorce financial checklist as possible.

 Take inventory of all property and belongings you have, and make copies of all documentation you have regarding these items.
 It's a good idea to collect information about:

 In addition to gathering information for the above assets, if you have children and they have a trust or custodial account, such as a Uniform Gift to Minors Act (UGMA) or Uniform Transfer to Minors Act (UTMA) account, make sure you have all the details handy.